Haroon04032003/ServerLess-web-Application-on-AWS/README.md

 ### Project Description:

-In this project, you will build a serverless web application using AWS Lambda, DynamoDB, and S3.
+In this project, i have build a serverless web application using AWS Lambda, DynamoDB, and S3.
 The application will allow users to create, read, update, and delete (CRUD) items from a DynamoDB table.
-Additionally, the application features a greeting system, a view counter, dark mode toggle, user location, weather information, and greeting history.
+Additionally, the application features a greeting system, a view counter, dark mode toggle, and greeting history.

 ### Project Architecture: